sitegeist/Sitegeist.LostInTranslation/README.md

 If a preset of the language dimension uses a locale identifier that is not compatible with DeepL the deeplLanguage can be configured explicitly for this preset via `options.deeplLanguage`.
-If this value is set to null the language will neither ne used as source nor as target for translations.
+If this value is set to null the language will neither be used as source nor as target for translations.

 ```
 Neos: